 5. What is the Best Timing?

 The best time to start a sleepover is later in the afternoon, that way, the children have not spent too much time together and they are super excited to have an overnight play date.
-Guest can arrive in their pj’s to cut down on bathtime admin.
+Guests can arrive in their pj’s to cut down on bathtime admin.

 Have a definite start and end time for the party.
 This keeps the occasion special and parents collect their children at a set time in the morning.